PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the guarded shared-late `_reconcile_static_tensor_shapes()` call after the nine mutation dictionaries and tensor-count delta.
+The next characterized unit should audit the guarded late-binary `_reconcile_static_tensor_shapes()` call after signature sanitization and two binary repairs plus its tensor-count delta.
 Its execution guard must remain unchanged; only the complete opt-in result may be retained.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.